-Great Northern University authorizes its federal aid administrators to use professional judgment in making determinations, so if you have unusual financial circumstances or contributing factors, please contact Jmills@greatnorthernu.org or KHills@greatnorthernu.org.
+Great Northern University authorizes its federal aid administrators to use professional judgment in making determinations, so if you have unusual financial circumstances or contributing factors, please contact canderson@gnu.edu.

 For any outstanding balance in a student's account that is not / will not be covered by financial aid and cannot be paid in full before the first payment deadline, students will have the option of arranging to pay by payment plan.
 Students must verify their intent to pay by signing an enrollment agreement form in Populi.
-Details for a payment plan and payment due dates can be found in Populi or by contacting the Registrar.
+Details for a payment plan may be initiated by contacting the Registrar.
+Once set up, payment due dates can be found in Populi.

-If students have not established a verified payment plan with the business office by the first payment deadline, they will be dropped from classes.
-Students may re-enroll after making the first payment, but GNU will not be held liable for resulting schedule changes that may occur due to class filling, class closures or cancellations.
+If students have not established a verified payment plan with the business office by the first payment deadline, they will be contacted by the business office and may be dropped from classes if a viable payment strategy is not received.